 Mitchell's colored private mailing cards are typically of better quality than his poorly printed later cards.

-Private mailing cards not shown above: Mitchell 58, Mitchell, S.F.
-Card 109, Unknown publisher 11.
-Gruber has a Private Mailing Card era back but it obviously post-dates the 1906 earthquake (per caption).
+All the private mailing cards in my collection are listed here, including many not shown above.
+Gruber has a Private Mailing Card era back but obviously post-dates the 1906 earthquake (per caption).
 The much later Mark Hopkins also identifies itself as a private mailing card, possibly because the hotel offers to stamp and mail it.

 Steve's SF postcard pages: